nahidulhasan/solid-principles/README.md

 >A class should have one, and only one, reason to change.

-One class should only serve one purpose, this does not imply that each class should have only have one method but they should all relate directly to the responsibility of the class.All the methods and properties should all work towards the same goal.
-When a class serves for multiple purposes/ responsibility then it should be made into a new class.
+One class should only serve one purpose, this does not imply that each class should have only one method but they should all relate directly to the responsibility of the class.
+All the methods and properties should all work towards the same goal.
+When a class serves multiple purposes or responsibility then it should be made into a new class.

-Look the following code :
+Please look at the following code :

 ```php
 namespace Report;